pldn/facetcheck/README.md

 ### Configuration

-The facetcheck configuration is stored in `/src/facetConf.ts` (called conf file from now on).
-Feel free to use this as a boilerplate.
-If you'd like to add facets or change the config, feel free to send me snippets of the below config.
+The facetcheck configuration files are stored in `/src/config_*.ts`

 #### Configure available classes
-The configuration object for classes (called `CLASSES` in the conf file) is an object of class configurations.
+The configuration file for classes (`/src/config_classes.ts`) is an object of class configurations.
 One class configuration has these properties:
 ```
 /*
 this class is checked on page-load.
 There can only be one class that has this set;